Vidro-Software-SL/maphandler/README.md

 - `data` (`object`): Additional data associated with the highlight.
   - `feautureId` (`string`): The ID of the feature.
   - `name` (`string`): The name of the feature.
+  - ... any extra data will be added to feature
 - style (`object`): geometry styling options
 	- `fill` (`string`): The fill color for the highlighted geometry.
 	- `stroke` (`string`): The stroke color for the highlighted geometry.